 Freeport-McMoRan (FCX) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the mining company had gained 3.22% over the past month.
-This has outpaced the Basic Materials sector's loss of 2.77% and the S&P 500's loss of 5.3% in that time.
+Prior to today's trading, shares of the mining company had lost 3.87% over the past month.
+This has lagged the Basic Materials sector's loss of 1.76% and the S&P 500's loss of 3.76% in that time.

-FCX will be looking to display strength as it nears its next earnings release.
-On that day, FCX is projected to report earnings of $0.16 per share, which would represent year-over-year growth of 1700%.
+Wall Street will be looking for positivity from FCX as it approaches its next earnings report date.
+The company is expected to report EPS of -$0.03, down 200% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $3.47 billion, up 4.76% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.35 per share and revenue of $13.26 billion, which would represent changes of +1650% and -8.88%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.41 per share and revenue of $13.45 billion.
+These totals would mark changes of +1950% and -7.63%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for FCX.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for FCX should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 6.75% higher.
-FCX is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 25.15% higher within the past month.
+FCX is holding a Zacks Rank of #2 (Buy) right now.

-Investors should also note FCX's current valuation metrics, including its Forward P/E ratio of 44.19.
-For comparison, its industry has an average Forward P/E of 36.75, which means FCX is trading at a premium to the group.
+Digging into valuation, FCX currently has a Forward P/E ratio of 38.33.
+This represents a premium compared to its industry's average Forward P/E of 33.17.

 The Mining - Non Ferrous industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 211, putting it in the bottom 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 110, which puts it in the top 44% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.